-- (1) Directors receive \$5,625 per quarter.
+(1) Directors receive \$5,625 per quarter.
 Directors are entitled to be reimbursed for expenses incurred by them in their capacity as directors; these amounts are not treated as compensation by the Company.
-There are no arrangements for the compensation of directors for committee participation or special assignments. - On April 19, 2016 the Company granted incentive stock options to Terence Sean Harvey to acquire, in the aggregate, up to 1,500,000 shares at \$0.06 per share until April 19, 2019.
-The fair value of these options was estimated using the Black-Scholes option pricing model with the following weighted average assumptions: risk-free interest rate of 0.79%, expected life of five years, expected volatility of 96.82% and dividend yield of 0%.
-Kerry Spong was elected as a Director of the Company on April 1, 2016.
+There are no arrangements for the compensation of directors for committee participation or special assignments.

+(2) On February 21, 2017 the Company granted incentive stock options to Kerry Spong, John McConnell and T. Sean Harvey whereby each could acquire, in the aggregate, up to 83,334 shares at \$0.0.42 per share until February 21, 2022.
+The fair value of these options was estimated using the Black-Scholes option pricing model with the following weighted average assumptions: risk-free interest rate of 1.17%, expected life of five years, expected volatility of 103.49% and dividend yield of 0%.